tweag/nickel/rfcs/003-nix-nickel.md

 ### Constraints

-Because Nix is a distinct project from Nickel which has existed for quite some time now, we need operate under the following constraints:
+Because Nix is a distinct project from Nickel which has existed for quite some time now, we need to operate under the following constraints:

 - _Do not require unreasonable changes to Nix itself_.
 While it's probably illusory to avoid any change in Nix at all, we must strive to keep them